techidaily/site-win11-tips/source/_posts/old-vs-new-why-users-favor-windows-10-over-11.md

 ![The Snap Layout feature](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/snap-layout-feature.jpg)

  Android app support, via Amazon Appstore, sounds like a good new feature.
 However, you can still utilize Android apps from Google Play in Windows 10\.
-It’s not too tricky to install one of the[best Android emulators](https://www.makeuseof.com/tag/best-android-emulator-windows-10/) like BlueStacks or Andy on a Windows 10 PC.
+It’s not too tricky to install one of the [best Android emulators](https://www.makeuseof.com/tag/best-android-emulator-windows-10/) like BlueStacks or Andy on a Windows 10 PC.

  Windows 11 build updates have introduced a few noteworthy new features like File Explorer tabs, a taskbar overflow menu, and live video captions.
 So, Microsoft is extending the platform’s new features with every version.
 Yet, Windows 11 seemingly still doesn’t offer enough new features to convince many users to upgrade.